DesktopECHO/xWSL/README.md

 C:\Users\danm>
 ```

-Upon completion you'll have a nice looking and functional XFCE4 desktop that's accessible locally or remotely.
+Upon completion you'll be logged into an attractive and fully functional XFCE4 desktop.

 A scheduled task is created that runs at login to start xWSL.  **If you prefer to start xWSL at boot (like a service) do the following:**